 Three of the six STPIS performance measures in Table 3-2 show a variance of greater than 10 per cent.

-The remaining three variances Urban Unplanned SAIDI, Rural Unplanned SAIDI and Rural Unplanned MAIFI also relate to better-than-target levels of performance.
+Rural Unplanned SAIFI, and Rural Unplanned MAIFI both performed better than the target levels.
 The main factors contributing to the favourable performance are:

-- JEN's more stringent vegetation management practices arising from legislative changes to the Electricity Safety (Electric Line Clearance) Regulations in 2010 and JEN's effective condition-based asset replacement, prudent network augmentation and maintenance of current network performance standards; and - Mild temperatures experienced in the 2022-23 summer; and - JEN's investment in an advanced distribution automation system called Fault Location Isolation and Service Restoration (FLISR).
-FLISR analyses the network in real time and determines the optimum alternate supply to healthy feeder sections after fault isolation to minimise the duration of customers off supply hence improving service reliability and availability.
+- JEN's more stringent vegetation management practices arising from legislative changes to the Electricity Safety (Electric Line Clearance) Regulations in 2010 and JEN's effective condition-based asset replacement, prudent network augmentation and maintenance of current network performance standards; and - JEN's investment in an advanced distribution automation system called Fault Location Isolation and Service Restoration (FLISR).
+FLISR analyses the network in real-time and determines the optimum alternate supply to healthy feeder sections after fault isolation to minimise the duration of customers off supply hence improving service reliability and availability.